-When choosing their musical set-up, operators either pay a fee included in the digital music package they’ve purchased, or check in with licensing agencies in their area to ensure they’re paying appropriate licensing fees for playing these tunes at their cafés.
+When choosing their musical set-up, operators either pay a fee included in the digital music package they’ve purchased or check in with licensing agencies in their area to ensure they’re paying appropriate licensing fees for playing these tunes at their cafés.

+Above all, Scott encourages other operators to view music as much more than background noise when considering the types of music to play at their shops.
 “Coffee has always been much more than the actual product,” says Scott.
 “It’s creating space for people to have meaningful relationships, and music speaks that language.”

-—Carimé Lane is a freelance writer in Vancouver, British Columbia.
+Carimé Lane is a freelance writer in Vancouver, British Columbia.